 Abbasid Caliphate

-The third major Islamic caliphate that ruled from 750 to 1258 CE, marking the Islamic Golden Age with unprecedented achievements in science, philosophy, literature, and arts.
-Based in Baghdad, the Abbasids transformed Islamic civilization into a cosmopolitan empire that synthesized Greek, Persian, Indian, and Arab traditions.
+The third major Islamic caliphate (750–1258 CE), centered in Baghdad.
+It presided over the Islamic Golden Age, with landmark advances in science, philosophy, literature, and the arts, forging a cosmopolitan empire that blended Greek, Persian, Indian, and Arab traditions.

 person